GD Goenka University

 GD Goenka University is a private university located in Sohna, Gurugram, Haryana, India.
 It was established in 2013 by the GD Goenka Group through the Haryana Private Universities (Amendment) Act, 2013.
 The GD Goenka Group was founded by Shri A.K.
 Goenka.
 GD Goenka University is approved by University Grants Commission (UGC).

-GD Goenka University offers a wide spectrum of academic fields, including Agricultural Sciences, Engineering & Sciences, Hospitality & Tourism, Liberal Arts, Law, Management, Medical & Allied Sciences, and Design.

-The university operates multiple schools and has a diverse student body, including students from various countries around the world.
-It holds recognition from regulatory bodies such as the University Grants Commission (UGC) and the Bar Council of India (BCI).

-Additionally, GD Goenka University is affiliated with prestigious national and international organizations, including the Association of Indian Universities (AIU), the Association of Commonwealth Universities (ACU), and the International Association of Universities (IAU) and its School of Agricultural Sciences from the Indian Council of Agricultural Research (ICAR).

 Academics

 GD Goenka University is a UGC-approved university.

 GD Goenka University is now on the private university list of CUET 2023.

 Student life

 As part of the teaching practices, students are encouraged to document and present their work to experts.
 All the schools regularly conduct conferences and seminars where speakers, practicing managers and faculty researchers participate.
 Some of the events are REDSET, ELIXIR, ICON, ICAP, Media clave, Agora, Code, Ihost, Mootcourt, Speed, ERA, and Udyami Bazaar.

 The university organizes several events and other extra-curricular activities.
 Acceleron, Sportopia, Reva, Transcend, Research Conclave are some of the available activities.